 This regeneration project demolished existing flats to provide high quality, affordable homes, including 2 amenity bungalows.

-Works included landscaping and the construction of a new road, Dickson Way, creating more connections in the area and improving its appeal and security.
+Works included landscaping. down topping shops, and the construction of a new road, Dickson Way.

 John Galt, Irvine